Children and young people

 6.4.3.3 Child sexual assault matters

-The Child Sexual Offence Evidence Pilot, operating at the District Court, Downing Centre and Newcastle District Court, provides that the evidence (including evidence in cross-examination and re-examination) of a child under 16 who is a complainant in an indictable proceeding in relation to a prescribed sexual offence must be given at a pre-recorded hearing in the absence of the jury (if any) unless there is a contrary court order.
+The Child Sexual Offence Evidence Program (CSOEP) operates at the NSW District Court, Downing Centre, Newcastle District Court, and has been expanded to other District Courts across the state.
+The CSOEP provides that the evidence (including evidence in cross-examination and re-examination) of a child under 16 who is a complainant in an indictable proceeding in relation to a prescribed sexual offence must be given at a pre-recorded hearing in the absence of the jury (if any) unless there is a contrary court order.
 Evidence may also be given with respect to a prescribed sexual offence in a pre-recorded evidence hearing by a child under 18.
-District Court Criminal Practice Note 11 specifies procedures to be followed at the Downing Centre District Court.108
+District Court Criminal Practice Note 11 specifies procedures to be followed at the Downing Centre District Court.110

-The Criminal Procedure Amendment (Child Sexual Offence Evidence) Act 2023 amended the Criminal Procedure Act 1986 by inserting new Div 1A, extending the pilot scheme, with some amendments, to all District Courts in NSW: Criminal Procedure Amendment (Child Sexual Offence Evidence) Act, Sch 2, Pt 44, cl 119, definition of Court.
-Division 1A applies to proceedings:
+The Criminal Procedure Amendment (Child Sexual Offence Evidence) Act 2023 amended the Criminal Procedure Act 1986 by inserting new Ch 5, Pt 5, Div 1A, extending the program, with some amendments, to all District Courts in NSW.111 Division 1A applies to proceedings:

 (a)